itsnarayan/rails-on-docker/README.md

-# Rails on docker migration from legacy to microservice architecture
+# Migrate Rails app from legacy to docker environment

 ## Overview
 This document explains procedure to setup this rails application in local machine as a production enviroment using docker.